getporter/porter/docs/content/blog/2023-roadmap.md

 * Upgrade to new versions of bundles when they are released
 * Integrate bundle deployments into your existing pipelines

 Many users, especially adopters with large-scale Porter deployments, are eagerly awaiting managing their installations using a GitOps based workflow with the Porter Operator and Flux.
 We made great progress on the operator last year and our [v1 milestone](https://github.com/getporter/operator/milestone/1) outlines the remaining work necessary for a stable release.

+The operator is ready to try out and we would love your feedback!
+We have a [quickstart](/operator/quickstart/) that walks you through installing the operator and running a bundle.
+Give it a shot and let us know what you think.

 ### Advanced Dependencies